 It has become more common nowadays for entrepreneurs to make the decision on doing business in the Asia Pacific.
 As the most populous continent on Earth, Asia can become a major revenue stream for companies.
 Not to mention, most Asian countries have favourable government regulations, including enticing tax rates and an expanded talent pool that keeps growing.

 Malaysia is one of the evolving financial centres in Asia and becoming more popular for foreign investors, most of which opted to open their offices in its capital city of Kuala Lumpur.
-Several sectors such as wholesale business and distributive business landscapes may be owned by 100% foreigners, where sectors like banking and finance, agriculture or tourism may require a local Malay co-ownership.
+Several sectors such as wholesale business and distributive business landscapes may be owned by 100% foreigners, whereas sectors like banking and finance, agriculture or tourism may require a local Malay co-ownership.

 Taiwan offers a favourable fiscal climate for foreign investors.
 Its corporate tax rate stands at 20%.
 But, companies that earn less than NTD 120,000 are exempt from such tax.
 When having an office in Taiwan, ownership can be wholly owned by foreign investors, except for businesses in telecommunications, broadcasting, and aviation, where foreign ownership is restricted.

 Through the Asian Silicon Valley Development Plan, the Taiwanese government hopes to promote innovation and R&D in the technology sector.
 This has attracted several companies, including Microsoft and Google, to expand their business here, attaining government support and access to an adequate labour workforce.
 The country is currently ranked 4th worldwide in the 2023 index of economic freedom.

 However, it’s essential to keep in mind that English is not their first language.
 Hence, it’s not widely spoken, especially for the lower-tier workers who only talk in Thai.
 Meanwhile, English is only spoken by middle or top-level management.
 The World Bank has projected the country to have an economic growth of 3.6% within 2023.